dickersonkyle/CSSProj/README.md

 ------------

-This is my very first take at a completely custom website cover using HTML & CSS primarily.
+This is my very first take at a completely custom website cover and site theme using HTML & CSS primarily.
 This is also my very first time attempting to seriously learn web development.
 I have a few goals in mind that I hope to achieve by the end of this.
 This is a website best used by any type of artist who wants to showcase their work.

 ### Goals